straightdave/raft/README.md

 raft
 ====

-coding exercise, try to make a raft implementation
+Coding exercise trying to implement a k-v store based on RAFT algorithm.